Community Health Education Resource Person

 - Health Promotion

-Anyone 18 years of age or older with at least an 8th grade education can train as a CHERP.
+Anyone 18 years of age or older with at least a high school diploma, general equivalency degree or higher education can train as a CHERP.
 No experience or specific background is necessary to participate in the training.
 For participation in the online training, knowledge of basic computer skills is recommended.

 We have performed research on the effectiveness of the CHERP training.
 Our CHERP-related research seeks to discover to what extent CHERP-trained CHWs are useful and functional in their communities.
 See our research publication about the CHERP training – “Evaluation of a community health worker training program in rural Appalachia, USA” – in the International Journal of Medicine.